raghavagps/hlancpred/README.md

 ##  Reference
  Dhall A, Patiyal S, Raghava GPS (2022) HLAncPred: a method for predicting promiscuous non-classical HLA binding sites. <a href="https://pubmed.ncbi.nlm.nih.gov/35580839/">Brief Bioinform. doi: 10.1093/bib/bbac192</a>

+## PIP Installation
+PIP package is available you can install this package using pip install hlancpred hlancpred -h

 ## Models
 In this program, five best models devoted to each allele, have been implemented for predicting the non-classical class-I HLA binder peptides.
 The models were trained on experimentally verified binders and randomly generated non-binders using Swiss-Prot database.